Chinese sausages (aka lap cheong) are air-cured sausages that are often made of pork but can be made of chicken or an assortment of livers.

-Everyone has a different preference when it comes to Chinese sausage 🙂 Some like them fattier for more flavour, and some like it a bit more leaner to keep things healthy - they come both fatty and lean but to find which one is which is best suited to you, I find you have to try all the different kinds of brands and until you find your favourite.
+Everyone has a different preference when it comes to Chinese sausage.
+Some like it sweeter, some like them fattier for more flavor, and some like it a bit leaner to keep things healthy - they come both fatty and lean but to find which one is which is best suited to you, you should try all the different kinds of brands and until you find your favorite type.

 You can find Chinese sausages at any Chinese grocery store.